AzureAD/microsoft-authentication-library-for-js/contributing.md

 npm run build -- --scope <package-name>
 ```

+### Build all libraries

+Link the libraries toghether: from the root of the repo `npx lerna bootstrap`
+Then, run `npm run build:all` from the library (e.g. msal-node) folder after you make any changes.

 ### Test and Test Coverage

 Bug fixes and features should come with automated tests.
 Add your tests in the